 Everything you need to know about Falsettos

-Get ready for the UK premiere of Falsettos, coming to The Other Palace in August 2019.
+Get ready for the UK premiere of Falsettos, coming to The Other Palace.
 With a star cast including plenty of West End famous faces, find out more about the Tony Award-winning musical here and what you can expect from the London production later this year.

 Everything about Falsettos

 Set in 1980s New York, audiences meet Marvin and Whizzer, a couple who live with their son and psychiatrist all under one roof.
 On first appearances, it seems as if the family is picture-perfect, but as the strings begin to break, it’s clear that nobody is truly happy.
 Themes of religion, identity and what it means to live in New York during the AIDS crisis come to the fore in Falsettos, as everyone tries to remain positive even with heartbreak in the future.